Website Transition In Progress - Please Excuse the Construction

-Don't let the word "diet" scare you off: the diet for PMS and PMDD isn't about counting calories or stepping on a scale or starving yourself to fit into a dress.
+Don't let the word "diet" scare you off: the diet for PMS and PMDD isn't about counting calories or stepping on a scale or starving yourself.
 Diet is a word that simply means "what you eat."
 It's about feeding your body right so your hormones and your menstrual cycle can get, and stay in balance.
 That old saying, "You are what you eat" was never more true than when talking about how food can help cure PMS and PMDD.

 We're often asked, "What does food have to do with hormones, PMS, and PMDD?"
 In fact, every hormone and cell in your body is made out of what you eat, and is constantly responding to changes in your body as a result of what you eat.
 So diet has everything to do with keeping you balanced and feeling like yourself all month long.
 What's more, a diet that supports healthy hormonal balance, and that helps relieve PMDD and PMS offers the added benefit of keeping your heart and blood vessels healthy, your weight more manageable, and your complexion youthful and clear.